Man sought in Jackson, Tenn., killing may be in East TN

 He's 5 feet, 4 inches and 180 pounds.

-According to Crime Stoppers, he's know to stay in homeless camps in urban areas.
+According to Crime Stoppers, he's known to stay in homeless camps in urban areas.
 He is considered armed and dangerous.

 If you have any information about him, contact have seen Rose contact Jackson-Madison Crime Stoppers at 731-424-8477.